skeoop/skeoop.github.io/Learning.md

  * [Download](https://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html) the full tutorial and run on your computer, for easy access.
  * The *Really Big Index* is best place to find things.
 Bookmark it.

-[W3Schools Java Tutorial](https://www.w3schools.com/java/default.asp) many short sections covering syntax, with interactive code examples.
-You can run code in the browser window.
-The W3schools tutorial has less reading than Oracle's Java Tutorial.
+[W3Schools Java Tutorial](https://www.w3schools.com/java/default.asp) many short sections, with interactive code examples you can run in the browser window.
+This tutorial has less reading than Oracle's Java Tutorial.

 ### Online Courses

-[Codecademy Learn Java][] partially free course covers Java basics.
-Has a nice interactive coding editor where you can enter Java code and have it evaluated.

-[Udemy](https://udemy.com) has many Java courses, including some free ones.

-[Complete Java Developer Course][] on Udemy is highly-rated, in-depth course that covers Java and OOP.
+[Complete Java Developer Course][] on [Udemy][] is highly-rated, in-depth course that covers Java and OOP.
 Looks like the best Udemy Java course but not free.
-Price 300 Bt (sale).
+Savle Price 300 Bt.
+ * [Udemy][] has many Java courses, including some free ones.

 [Coursera][] has some series courses using Java.
 Interesting ones are:
  * [Object-Oriented Programming in Java Specialization](duke-oop-java) 4-course series (Duke University), first one is:
  * [Java Programming: Solving Problems with Software][duke-java-programming] (Duke University)
    - has online resources page http://www.dukelearntoprogram.com/course2/index.php
    - uses BlueJ, Apache CSV, other open source
    - interesting projects

+*Java Programming Fundamentals* by Galileo University on [edX](https://edx.org) is a good course.

 [Microsoft Java Courses on edX][].
-Microsoft has 3 free courses on edX:
+Microsoft Java courses on edX are OK but don't cover much:
   * Learn to Program in Java
   * Object-Oriented Programming in Java.
   * Data Structures
-    The courses are OK but don't cover very much.

-[edX](https://edx.org) another good course is *Java Programming Fundamentals* by Galileo University

 [Java Code Geeks][] a lot of Java learning material, some very advanced.
 Not a good place to start learning Java, but useful when you want to know something in depth.

+[Codecademy Learn Java][] partially free course covers Java basics.
+Has a nice interactive coding editor where you can enter Java code and have it evaluated.

 [Hyperskill.org](https://hyperskill.org) by IntelliJ has interactive Java lessons and programming problems, rated by difficulty.
 Some interesting problems:
  * Smart Calculator (medium)
  * Linear Equation Solver (medium)
  * Readability (hard)
     * Blockchain (nightmare)
     * Contacts (nightmare)

 ### Books

+[Think Java][] free online and downloadable book.
+Covers basic Java syntax, not much OO or advanced features.
+Many code examples.

 *Big Java* by Cay Horstmann.
 An easy to read book by professor who has written many Java books, including *Core Java*.
 Sixth edition includes Java 8 streams, lambdas, and other features, but Fifth edition is good, too.